TaoTheReaper/scythe-recon/README.md

-# 🔍 Recon Kali
+# ⚔️ SCYTHE-RECON

 A swift, all-in-one reconnaissance script for a quick and colorful overview of any domain.
 It wraps up WHOIS, DNS, web fingerprinting, and more into a single, fast execution.
 Designed for clarity and efficiency.

 ## 🧩 Overview

-Recon Kali is your first step in any security assessment or OSINT investigation.
+SCYTHE-RECON is your first step in any security assessment or OSINT investigation.
 It quickly gathers essential public information about a domain and presents it in a clean, color-coded terminal view.
 No complex setup, just one script to get a solid initial footprint, with a handy JSON report saved for later.

 ## 🚀 Features